Paper 11: Best Practices for Private Club Digital Infrastructure

 1. Treat the Website as Institutional Infrastructure

-The website is not a campaign tool.
-It is a long-term asset that should outlast board cycles and leadership changes.
-Its structure should be stable, even as content evolves.
+The website should be viewed as a long-term asset that endures beyond board cycles and leadership changes.
+Its structure must remain stable, even as content evolves.

-Content should reflect the rhythm of the club’s governance.
-Board updates, member communications, and strategic initiatives should follow a consistent pattern, reducing confusion and reinforcing continuity.
+Content should align with the club’s governance rhythm.
+Board updates, member communications, and strategic initiatives should follow consistent patterns to minimize confusion and reinforce continuity.

 3. Centralize Information